Pakistan election violence forces candidates behind high walls

 The Taliban say they are targeting "secular" parties and that elections only "serve the interests of infidels and enemies of Islam".

-The Taliban have not attacked the main opposition party led by former Prime Minister Nawaz Sharif, which has courted support from groups accused of supporting sectarian attacks across the country.
+Nor have the Taliban attacked the main opposition party led by former Prime Minister Nawaz Sharif, which has courted support from groups accused of supporting sectarian attacks across the country.

 "It's pre-poll rigging," Hussain says bitterly.
 The Taliban killed his only son three years ago, just before his wedding.
 The next day, militants attacked Hussain's home, killing seven.